-Lansweeper uses two methods to detect installed anti-virus software:
+Lansweeper uses two methods for detection of installed anti-virus software:

 - It pulls data from the AntiVirusProduct WMI (Windows Management Instrumentation) class, found in the \root\SecurityCenter or \root\SecurityCenter2 (Windows Security Center) namespace.
-In the Software\Antivirus tab of individual computer webpages you can identify anti-virus records pulled from WMI based on the little "bug" icon.
+In the Software\Antivirus tab of individual computer webpages, you can identify anti-virus records pulled from WMI by the little "bug" icon.

 - It looks at the software list in the Software tab of a computer's webpage (which mimics Add/Remove Programs) and verifies whether an installed software package is part of the list of known anti-virus software found in the web console under Software\Anti-Virus Settings.
 If a software package listed in a computer's Software tab is part of the list of known anti-virus software, the computer is deemed to have anti-virus software installed.If neither method finds anti-virus software on a machine, but the machine does have anti-virus software installed, you can try: